 The chemistry program is recognized for its excellence in education, earning accreditation from the American Chemical Society (1155 Sixteenth St., NW; Washington, D.C.
 20036; telephone 800-227-5558).

-Regardless of your degree plan as a Chemistry major, you will take courses in:
+Regardless of your degree plan as a Chemistry major, you'll take courses in:

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.